agileobjects/agileobjects.github.io/_posts/2020-02-12-how-to-moq-verify.md

 loggerMock.Setup(l => l.Log("Some logged value"));
 ```

+`It.Is()` should be used to specify a condition an argument should match, not the complete argument
+value.

 ### Redundant Loose Mock Setups

 A _loose_ mock is ~~up for anything~~ one which allows you access its members without explicit